-Number Mitigation Measure Responsible Party and Mitigation Timing Monitoring Agency Date of Completion Date of Verification Project Applicant shall submit to the Port or City, as applicable depending on the jurisdiction that the development is located, a project specific transportation analysis, which shall be reviewed and approved by the applicable agency, at the Applicant's cost, to determine if the traffic associated with the proposed development would trigger Significant Impact 4.2-42, based on the methodologies, thresholds, and standards outlined in Section 4.2.3.
+Number Mitigation Measure Responsible Party and Mitigation Timing Monitoring Agency Date of Completion Date of Verification MM 4.2-25 Prior to the issuance of certificates of occupancy for any development in Phase IV, As part of the development application, the Project Applicant shall submit to the Port or City, as applicable depending on the jurisdiction that the development is located, a project specific transportation analysis, which shall be reviewed and approved by the applicable agency, at the Applicant's cost, to determine if the traffic associated with the proposed development would trigger Significant Impact 4.2-39, based on the methodologies, thresholds, and standards outlined in Section 4.2.3.
 The analysis shall compare Existing to Existing Plus Project conditions, where Existing conditions represents the year in which the project specific analysis is conducted.
-If it is determined that the development will trigger Significant Impact 4.2-42, then prior to the issuance of the certificates of occupancy for the development, the Port, Port tenant, or applicant, as appropriate, shall widen H Street between I-5 Ramps and Broadway to a 6-lane Gateway Street, or shall implement a similar measure(s) that would reduce Significant Impact 4.2-24 to less than significant, based on the methodologies, thresholds and standards outlined in Section 4.2.3.
-As a condition of project approval, the Applicant, prior to issuance of the first building permit, shall provide a bond, letter of credit or other financial assurance that the improvement will be completed to the satisfaction of the Port in consultation with the City Engineer.
-The additional roadway capacity would facilitate the flow of project traffic.
-This mitigation would reduce Significant Impact 4.2-42 to below a level of significance.
-The off-site traffic improvements described in this mitigation measure for direct traffic impacts would create secondary traffic impacts.
-Improvements associated with these secondary impacts would be required as a result of cumulative and growth-related traffic overall, of which the Proposed Project would be a component.
-The Western Chula Vista TDIF identifies these improvements in Prior to First issuance of the first Building Permit of the development that triggers the impact and Certificate of Occupancy jurisdiction of the development
+If it is determined that the development will trigger Significant Impact 4.2-39, then prior to the issuance of the first certificate of occupancy for the development, the Port, Port tenant, or applicant, as appropriate, shall construct a new F Street segment between the proposed terminus of the existing F Street and the proposed E Street extension, ending at the SP-3 Chula Vista Nature Center parking lot, as a two-lane Class III collector street, which shall also contain a Class II bike lane on both sides of the street, or shall implement a similar measure(s) that would reduce Significant Impact 4.2-39 to less than significant, based on the methodologies, thresholds and standards outlined in Section 4.2.3, and to the satisfaction of the Port.
+The Port shall consult with the City Engineer prior to its final decision.
+As a condition of project approval, the Applicant shall, prior to issuance of the first building permit, provide a bond, letter of credit or other financial assurance that the improvement will be completed to the satisfaction of the Port in consultation with the City Engineer.
+Port, Port Tenant, or Applicant Prior to First issuance of the first Building Permit of the development that triggers the impact and the first Certificate of Occupancy City Engineer Port or City depending on the jurisdiction of the development